raspberrypilearning/electricity-generation/en/step_7.md

 --- /task ---

-The first line in the column will be created by moving the **3rd Country** sprite with the pen down, before turning it round and then moving up the stage slightly.
+To create the first line in the column, move the **3rd Country** sprite with the pen down, before turning it round and then moving up the Stage slightly.

 --- task ---